-Will taking in a lodger affect my rights?
+Will taking in a lodger affect your rights?

-Yes.
 Taking in a lodger will probably affect the amount of benefits you get if you're claiming.
-For example, if you're receiving housing benefit and you take in a lodger, the amount you get will almost certainly be reduced as they'll assume your lodger is paying rent.
-This will be the case even if your lodger is living rent-free.
+For example, if you're receiving housing benefit and you take in a lodger, the amount you get will almost certainly be reduced.
 If you simply don't tell them, you may end up having to repay an overpayment or be prosecuted for fraud.

 Renting out a room may also affect your contents insurance.
 Most insurers will put up premiums, but it's still important to inform them if you want to be sure that your belongings are protected.
 If you don't tell them, the insurance may not be valid.